mlange-42/chrono-photo/docs/options.md

 #### `--output-blend`

+_Optional, used with `--mode outlier` only._

-_Optional._ Output path for the greyscale image showing the algorithm's outlier detections.
+Output path for the greyscale image showing the algorithm's outlier detections.
 See [`--output`](#--output) for details.

 _Default:_ No output of outlier image.

 #### `--temp-dir`

+_Optional, used with `--mode outlier` only._

-_Optional._ Temporary directory for storing time slice files.
+Temporary directory for storing time slice files.
 Files are delected after processing, while the directory is not.
 If the directory does not exist, but the parent directory exists, it is created.
 If the parent directory does not exist, the program exits with an error.